-The Rev. Ansel Bourne, an itinerant preacher, 30 years of age, psychopathic, had on a few occasions attacks of loss of consciousness lasting one hour.
+The Rev. Ansel Bourne, an itinerant preacher, 80 years of age, psychopathic, had on a few occasions attacks of loss of consciousness lasting one hour.
 One day (January 17, 1887) he suddenly disappeared from Greene, after having

-1 Azam, "Hypnotisme-Double conscience," etc., Paris, 1887.
+&lt;sup>1 Azam, "Hypnotisme-Double conscience," etc., Paris, 1887.
 For similar cases, cf. Forbes Winslow, "On Obscure Diseases," p.
-335.
+385.

-2 Trib. med., March, 1890.
+&lt;sup>2 Trib. med., March, 1890.

-3 Annal. méd. psychol., Jan., Feb., 1892.
+&lt;sup>3 Annal. med. psychol., Jan., Feb., 1892.

-[&]quot; Principles of Psychology," p.
-391.
+&quot; "Principles of Psychology," p.
+891.

 taken 551 dollars out of the bank.
 He remained hidden for two months.
-During this time he had taken a little shop under the name of H. J. Browne, in Norriston, Pa., and had carefully attended to all purchases, although he had never done the like before.
+During this time he had taken a little shop under the name of H. J. Browne in Norriston, Pa., and had carefully attended to all purchases, although he had never done this sort of work before.
 On March 14, 1887, he suddenly awoke and went back home, and had complete amnesia for the interval.

-Mesnet 1 publishes the following case:-
+Mesnet 1 publishes the following case :---

 F., 27 years old, sergeant in the African regiment, was wounded in the parietal bone at Bazeilles.
 Suffered for a year from hemiplegia, which disappeared when the wound healed.
 During the course of his illness the patient had attacks of somnambulism, with marked limitation of consciousness; all the senses were paralysed, with the exception of taste and a small portion of the visual sense.
 The movements were co-ordinated, but obstacles in the way of their performance were overcome with difficulty.
 During the attacks he had an absurd collecting-mania.
-By various manipulations one could demonstrate a hallucinatory content in his consciousness; for instance, when a stick was put in his hand he would feel himself transported to a battle scene, he would feel himself on guard, see the enemy approaching, etc.
+By various manipulations one could demonstrate a hallucinatory content in his consciousness; for instance, when a stick was put in his hand he would feel himself transported to a battle scene, would place himself on guard, see the enemy approaching, etc.

-Guinon and Sophie Waltke 2 made the following experiments on hysterics:-
+Guinon and Sophie Waltke made the following experiments on hysterics :---